skypilot-org/skypilot/docs/source/reference/storage.rst

 .. tab-set::

-    .. tab-item:: Mount an existing bucket
+    .. tab-item:: Use existing bucket
         :sync: existing-bucket-tab

-        To mount a bucket created externally (e.g., through cloud CLI or other tools), specify ``source``.
+        To access a bucket created externally (e.g., through cloud CLI or other tools), specify ``source``.
-        For example, to mount a S3 bucket, use the following syntax:

         .. code-block:: yaml